 During the biggest deprogression period the United States of America has ever experienced, Men are held with little consequences.
 Years of assualt laws written were abolished in a hostile take over of women's liberties.
 Fed up with the "fake" and "unfair" #metoo movement, the country was thrown backwards into Patriarchy.

-Stephanie, a Senior Editor at the Chicago Sun Times has tracked this integral part of history.
+Victoria, an Assistant Editor at the Chicago Sun Times has tracked this integral part of history.
 She is a mid-30's woman married to her career.
 Until one day when she meets Maggie, a 23 year old college student who has found herself at the mercy of one of Chicago's richest young men.
 Luke Walters, a 25 year old billionaire and a vicious cunning predator.

-Maggie and Stephanie dont know how entwined their lives are about to become because of Luke.
+Maggie and Victoria dont know how entwined their lives are about to become because of Luke.
 Unrated and chilling, this book takes the imagination to a very far dark place where the possibilities of political consequences live.

 4am.
 The light from my cable box displays as I painfully blink my eyes open to a rainy Monday morning in Chicago.
 I sit myself higher on my pillows and check my phone.
 There is about 1000 news notifications, every single one of them trying to find a different angle on the same story that has been happening for the last 2 years.